Yes. To protect confidential information, first-time users must register a user ID and password:

-There are steps you can take to avoid foreclosure on your home.
+You can take steps to avoid foreclosure on your home.
 If you experience a hardship and are worried about making your house payments, understand your options.
 Do not ignore the situation or avoid your lender.
-The website www.virginiaforeclosureprevention.com offers tips and advice on saving your home from foreclosure.
+The website www.virginiaforeclosureprevention.com* offers tips and advice on saving your home from foreclosure.
 The site also includes links to brochures which deal specifically with this issue.

-*You will leave VHDA.com when you visit this website.
+*You will leave VirginiaHousing.com when you visit this website.

 Online loan information is available 24 hours a day, 7 days a week.
 Sign on anytime – from home, work or while traveling.

 Hours of availability for online payments are: